google/neuroglancer/docs/user-guide/skeleton_editing.rst

 The **Skeleton** tab is used for editing and viewing information about skeletons.
 It is only available for CATMAID sources with an active spatially indexed skeleton subsource, and only visible skeletons appear here.
+If the CATMAID stack metadata sets ``read_only`` to ``true``, inspection remains available but edit actions are disabled.

 You can find a node by ID or by description, and filter nodes to show only: